 How else can I relieve pain from runner’s knee?

 - A patellofemoral brace: This device will help support your knee while stretching or working out to prevent the patella from moving too much.

 - RICE: A tried and true protocol for people dealing with pain from runner’s knee – rest, ice, compression and elevation is most effective after 72 hours of sustaining an injury.

 - Medication: Not recommended to take on a long-term basis, but NSAIDS or anti inflammatory medications will help with pain relief.

 - Support your feet: To reduce any additional stress on your joints, wear orthopedic shoes or a shoe insert.

 - Surgery: Depending on the severity of the injury, an arthroscopic procedure might be necessary to remove damaged cartilage or change the direction of the patella.

 At OrthoIllinois, Dr. Van Thiel uses the most advanced techniques to diagnose and treat knee problems.
-To schedule your visit at our Rockford or Algonquin offices, use our online form or give us a call at (779) 774-1110.
+To schedule your visit at our Rockford office, use our online form or give us a call at (779) 774-1110.